Semi-Supervised linear regression: Introduction

 Since $\delta X - \tilde{\delta}= X(a-\alpha)+(X^2-1)(b-\beta)$ is a linear function of $X,X^2$, then {it is orthogonal to the remainder term of \eqref{eq:model_2}, which is $\tilde{\delta}$, (i.e., $E(\delta X - \tilde{\delta})\tilde{\delta}=0$)} and therefore,

 This implies that the asymptotic variance of $\hat{\beta}_{TI}$ is smaller than that of $\hat{\beta}_{LSE}$ with equality iff $\delta X \equiv \tilde{\delta}$.
 The latter occurs iff $\alpha=a$ and $b=\beta$ or equivalently that $\delta$ is uncorrelated with both $X^2$ and $X^3$. {This occurs when the non-linear part of $E[Y|X]$ (if exists) is uncorrelated with $X^2$ and $X^3$.} {In this case, Models \eqref{eq:model_1} and \eqref{eq:model_2} are essentially the same model and nothing is gained in the new methodology.
-On the other hand, when $\delta$ is correlated with either $X^2$ or $X^3$, then Models \eqref{eq:model_1} and \eqref{eq:model_2} are different and $\hat{\beta}_{TI}$ has smaller asymptotic variance than $\hat{\beta}_{LSE}$.} We further show that a similar decomposition to \eqref{eq:decomp} holds for the partial information case and we generalize the results to the $p$-dimensional case.
+On the other hand, when $\delta$ is correlated with either $X^2$ or $X^3$, then Models \eqref{eq:model_1} and \eqref{eq:model_2} are different and $\hat{\beta}_{TI}$ has smaller asymptotic variance than $\hat{\beta}_{LSE}$ (see Appendix \ref{app:F}).
+We further show that a similar decomposition to \eqref{eq:decomp} holds for the partial information case and we generalize the results to the $p$-dimensional case. {We also show that smaller variance implies smaller prediction error and therefore $\hat{\beta}_{TI}$ provides better predictions than $\hat{\beta}_{LSE}$.}

 The rest of the paper is organized as follows.
-Section \ref{sec:prel} provides the basic setting the and loss functions that we use.
-The main results are given in Section \ref{sec:main}.
+Section \ref{sec:prel} provides the basic setting and the loss functions that we use.
+The main results are given in Section \ref{sec:main} and in Section \ref{sec:simple} we discuss the relation between our method and semi-parametric efficiency.
 Section \ref{sec:sim} describes an extensive simulation study and Section \ref{sec:est_se} discusses estimation of the asymptotic covariance matrix of the estimates.
 An implementation of the new methodology to infer homeless population in Los Angeles is discussed in Section \ref{sec:inferring}.
 Section \ref{sec:dis} concludes with final remarks.
 The proofs are given in Section \ref{sec:proofs}.